-Possible Pathways A Levels Students may choose up to complete up to 4 AS levels (depending on Grades at GCSE) and 3 A2 Levels.
-BTEC BTEC qualifications are equivalent in value to A Levels (see UCAS table).
+BTEC qualifications are equivalent in value to A Levels (see UCAS table).
 Students may follow an Extended Certificate (1 A Level Equivalent) or a Diploma (2 A Level Equivalent).
 Although being equivalent to A Level they are designed to provide a more vocational approach to learning and to help students develop the specialist knowledge and practical skills they need to progress along their chosen career path.

 A combination of A Level and BTEC can be an excellent Pathway for many young people, affording a mix of Examination and Coursework.

-Post 16 Foundation This course is designed for those students who wish to return to Post 16 study to complete GCSE English and GCSE Maths alongside other Level 2 and/or a single Level 3 Qualifications.
+Post 16 Foundation

+This course is designed for those students who wish to return to Post 16 study to complete GCSE English and GCSE Maths alongside other Level 2 and/or a single Level 3 Qualifications.
 This course provides an effective foundation year for A Level study.
 If returning for a Foundation Year, attendance at English and Maths classes is compulsory.
+This Pathway also includes work placement on two days per week.